samply/bridgehead/README.md

 Cation: you need to escape occrring dollar signs.

+#### systemd

 ### HTTPS Access

 We advise to use https for all service of your bridgehead.
 HTTPS is enabled on default.
 For starting the bridghead you need a ssl certificate.
 You can either create it yourself or get a signed one.
 You need to drop the certificates in /certs.

 The bridgehead create one autotmatic on the first start.
-However it will be unsigned and we recomend to get a signed one.
+However, it will be unsigned and we recomend to get a signed one.

 ### Locally Managed Secrets